Low or No Cost Options

 • Learn about Electric Vehicles (EVs), Plug-in Electric Hybrids (PHEVs), Hybrids, and E-bikes

-• For eligible participants, MFS is currently offering an incentive towards the purchase of a vehicle: $5,000 off an electric vehicle, $4,000 off a plug-in hybrid electric vehicle,$3,000 off a hybrid vehicle, $500 off an electric bike.
+• For eligible participants, MFS is currently offering an incentive towards the purchase of a vehicle: $7,000 off an electric vehicle, $5,000 off a plug-in hybrid electric vehicle,$3,000-4.000 off a hybrid vehicle, $1,000 off an electric bike, and $250 towards safety gear.

 • Access loans up to $12,000 through local credit unions even if you have a challenged credit history